Dragon8029/100-days-of-code/Attempt4.md

 ## A4D46:
 *Oct 21, 2018*

 Finished up the ES6 section from @freeCodeCamp.
 Next up, Regular Expressions.
 Also completed a @GitHub Learning Lab course on using Markdown.
+Also completed chapter 1 in *JavaScript & JQuery* book by *Jon Duckett*.